MicrosoftDocs/m365copilot-docs/docs/prerequisites.md

 # Set up your development environment for Copilot for Microsoft 365

 Copilot for Microsoft 365 is [generally available](https://techcommunity.microsoft.com/t5/microsoft-365-copilot/microsoft-365-copilot-is-generally-available/ba-p/3969331), and extensibility for Copilot for Microsoft 365 is in public preview.
-[Copilot for Microsoft 365 is available to organizations](https://blogs.microsoft.com/blog/2024/01/15/bringing-the-full-power-of-copilot-to-more-people-and-businesses/) of all sizes (there is no seat purchase minimum).
+[Copilot for Microsoft 365 is available to organizations](https://blogs.microsoft.com/blog/2024/01/15/bringing-the-full-power-of-copilot-to-more-people-and-businesses/) of all sizes.
+There is no minimum seat purchase, but there is a 12-month commitment after a one-month free trial.
 [Microsoft Copilot Pro](https://www.microsoft.com/store/b/copilotpro) (Copilot for individuals) does not currently support extensibility.

 This topic summarizes the developer environment prerequisites and requirements to extend, enrich, and customize Copilot for Microsoft 365 for the unique way your customers work.